Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 After the completion of 12 semester hours of coursework at CUC, no more than 50 percent of combined transfer credit and previously-applied CUC credit may be applied to a program.
 Application to have transfer of credits apply to a graduate program must be made by the student through the advisor.
 These credits must be approved by the appropriate program coordinator, division chair and the Registrar.
 Only courses taken within the past eight years of the student's program start term with a grade of “B” or higher from a regionally accredited institution of higher education will be considered for transfer credit.
 Graduate work beyond the student's initial master's degree, satisfactorily completed at other regionally accredited institution(s), may be accepted toward doctoral degree programs upon approval of the student’s GPS advisor, division chair and the Registrar.

 A CUC student’s cumulative GPA is calculated solely on courses taken at CUC; transfer coursework is accepted as credit.
-Courses taken on a Pass/Fail basis will not be accepted for transfer credit*.
+Only courses with standard grades (A+, A, A-, B+, B) will be considered for transfer credit.

 Workshop credit taken outside of Concordia University Chicago will not be accepted for transfer credit.
 Workshop credit earned at Concordia-Chicago will count toward program requirements, where applicable.
 Joint Services Transcripts will be reviewed on a case-by-case basis and will only be applied if it fulfills academic requirements for the student's program.